davekiss/davekiss/README.md

 In 2012, I started [selling my own software online](https://vimeography.com) and took a few years to grow the sales to a sustainable level.
 I did it by extracting my truth from the industry’s smartest brains, applying it to my ideas along the way, and finding out firsthand what did and didn’t work.

-It’s now my full time job and provides the opportunity to explore my many other interests.
+For 8 years, that was my full time job.
+The autonomy and creativity was unparalleled, and it provided the opportunity to explore my many other interests.
+However, working for myself became a little lonely at times, and doubly so during a pandemic.

+In September 2021, I decided to combine my video production background, web dev chops, and passion for community into a neat little package and roll into a Community Engineering role with the fine team at [Mux.](https://mux.com)

+---

 I get a ton of satisfaction from sharing what I know.
 Whether it’s helping you write your first few lines of Javascript, making your first online sale, or talking about the importance of meetups, I want to do my best to help you do better work and share what I’ve learned along the way.